grisuno/strass_strassen/paper/algorithmic_invariance.md

 where f_n and f_{n'} denote the functions implemented by the models before and after expansion, respectively.
 Zero-shot structural scaling fails when this approximate equivariance is violated.

-#### 5.1.2 Training Dynamics
+#### 5.1.2 Training Dynamics (Critical Measurement Limitation)

-The training dynamics that give rise to algorithmic invariance follow:
+In principle, training dynamics follow:

     W_{t+1} = W_t - η ∇L(W_t) + ξ_t

-where ξ_t represents gradient noise induced by minibatching, numerical precision, and hardware execution.
-Successful algorithmic invariance requires that Var(ξ_t) falls below a task-dependent threshold relative to the smallest non-zero singular value of the learned operator.
+where ξ_t represents gradient noise from minibatching, numerical precision, and hardware execution.
+Testing hypotheses about ξ_t requires reliable measurement of gradient covariance Σ = Cov(ξ_t).

+**CRITICAL LIMITATION:** My gradient noise scale implementation returned GNS=0 for all conditions, indicating a critical bug that prevents testing any noise-related hypotheses.
+Therefore, I cannot validate whether batch size effects operate through gradient noise geometry.
+All claims about gradient covariance in prior work remain speculative.

+I report the batch size effect (Section 7) as an empirical regularity whose mechanistic origin requires future work with validated measurements.
+Post-hoc analysis (Section 7.6) shows κ correlates with outcomes but this is descriptive, not explanatory.

 #### 5.1.3 Uniqueness